Last Updated: August 7, 2026

 - Dengue and mosquito-borne illness are part of travel reality in Thailand, especially in warmer or wetter periods.

-- Air pollution can affect Bangkok at times and northern Thailand more noticeably during smoky periods.
+- Air pollution can affect Bangkok at times and northern Thailand more noticeably during the smoky period — this is the biggest seasonal variable in the Thailand safety rating for health.

 - Rabies risk exists through animal bites or scratches, especially with dogs and monkeys.